 Digital Marketing Analysts do what exactly?

-My role at City & Guilds Kineo involves monitoring how users engage with our website, newsletters and social channels, and tracking search performance.
+My job at Kineo involves monitoring how users engage with our website, newsletters and social channels, and tracking search performance.
 I distil data into reports and recommend actions we could take to improve our marketing efforts.
 It’s not just about widening our audience, but to have people interact with our content as designed – whether that's downloading a report, clicking through to other content, or taking part in a survey.

 The basis for a lot of what we use is Google Analytics and HubSpot, and we generally track number of visits, click-throughs, time spent, and bounce rates – where people land on a page, then leave all together.
 What can be recorded is endless, and there’s an art to working out what data is useful to our team and what is data white noise.
 Not all data is equal.